ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

    9772     172     168   10112    2780 cortexm0.elf
 ```

-As you can see, blinky takes 2384 bytes more than minimal program.
-There are still 6272 bytes left for more code.
+As you can see, blinky takes 2320 bytes more than minimal program.
+There are still 6440 bytes left for more code.

 Let's see if it works:

 ```
-$ openocd -d0 -f interface/stlink.cfg -f target/stm32f0x.cfg -c 'init; reset init; program cortexm0.elf; reset run; exit'
+$ openocd -d0 -f interface/stlink.cfg -f target/stm32f0x.cfg -c 'init; program cortexm0.elf; reset run; exit'
 Open On-Chip Debugger 0.10.0+dev-00319-g8f1f912a (2018-03-07-19:20)
 Licensed under GNU GPL v2
 For bug reports, read